|

 Pvt.
 John L. Strohl (35 295 677) - Company B

-KIA October 24, 1944 in the attack across the Deurne Canal east of Griendtsveen, Holland - Age: 19y ??m ??d
+KIA October 24, 1944 in the attack across the Deurne Canal east of Griendtsveen, Netherlands - Age: 19y ??m ??d

 MOS: ?745 (Rifleman)? - Home Town: New Lexington, OH - Buried in US - WHERE?